Regulating asbestos requirements related to renovation or demolition projects, schools and disposal.

 Inhalation of airborne asbestos fibers has been determined to be a cause of adverse health effects such as lung cancer, mesothelioma and asbestosis.
 To prevent such exposures, NHDES implements the requirements of state statute RSA 141-E Asbestos Management and Control and state regulations Env-A 1800, Asbestos Management and Control, which was first adopted in 1987.

-NHDES regulates asbestos requirements related to renovation or demolition projects; licenses required to work on projects; schools; and asbestos disposal sites.
+NHDES regulates asbestos requirements related to renovation or demolition projects; licenses required to work on projects; schools; and inactive asbestos disposal sites, largely located in Nashua and Hudson, NH due to past dumping practices by an asbestos manufacturer.